divesresearch/dives-website/content/english/about.md

 Dives Research is an organization that mainly focuses on analyzing blockchain ecosystems and the financial markets.
 Although the crypto trend over the recent years has taken the attention of the masses, it created huge trends with tons of projects that lack proper ideas and solutions.
-Instead of blindly jumping on these trends, we aim to create detailed and specific publications that result from deep research of the concerning ideas.
+Seperating good projects from the bad ones is important more than ever, thus we aim to create detailed and specific publications that result from deep research of the concerning ideas.

 # **Who are We**